ATholin/fikaklocka/README.md

-# Fika Klocka
+# Fikaklocka

-Fika klockan tells you when its time for fika.
+Fikaklockan tells you when its time for fika.
 Because you cant miss fika!!

 #### Features